DOCS

 Time: ~5 minutes · Requires: a running Prometheus Alertmanager.
 Works on any plan, including Free On-call — external alert ingestion is free.

-Step 1 — Generate an Alertmanager token
+Step 1 — Generate the endpoint in HowlOps

 Step 2 — Add the HowlOps receiver to alertmanager.yml